storj/storj/docs/blueprints/linux-setup.md

 We choose to reuse the storagenode-updater and the updater-updater used in windows.
 They will be daemonized using systemD.
 The storagenode updater will auto-update.
 A recovery will be triggered if the updated updater service fails to restart.
 We will use debconf to retrieve user data.

+The debian package will NOT contain the storagenode and storagenode-updater binaries.
+They will be downloaded as part of the post-installation script.
+A separate git repository will be created for holding the debian package.

 Once we get a fully working debian package, we can convert it to the RPM format using the fpm tool.
 There are no debconf-like for RPMs, we will need to implement a post-install script to gather user inputs.

 The debian package will be available by direct download and on a APT repository that users can add to their package manager source list.
 The repository will be managed using reprepro.
+Each time the repository is modified, it commits the static content to a dedicated git repository.

 ## Rationale